dywisor/kernelconfig/doc/rst/macros_lang.rst

 which disables the entire statement if the condition is not met, or a ``unless``\-condition with the opposite meaning.

-Overall, the following $things$ can be checked:
+Overall, the following conditions can be checked:

 * existence of config options or include files with the ``exists`` or ``exist`` keyword